Neurological Examinations

 The neurologist may recommend certain diagnostic tests, depending on the patient’s symptoms, medical history and physical examination.

 Frequently the neurologist will recommend electrodiagnostic testing to measure the electrical activity of muscles and nerves.
-If necessary, the neurologist may also recommend a nerve biopsy, a spinal tap or magnetic resonance imaging (MRI).
-However, for some patients with longstanding neuropathy, the cause may not be found in spite of extensive tests and examinations.
+If necessary, the neurologist may also recommend blood tests, a nerve biopsy, a skin biopsy, a spinal tap or magnetic resonance imaging (MRI).
+These tests usually lead to identifying the underlying cause of the peripheral neuropathy the majority of the time.
+However, for some patients with longstanding neuropathy, the cause may not be found despite extensive tests and examinations.

 Electrodiagnostic test

 Electrodiagnostic tests measure the electrical activity of muscles and nerves.
-By measuring the electrical activity they are able to determine if there is nerve damage, the extent of the damage and potentially the cause of the damage.
-Frequently the neurologist will recommend common, non-invasive neurological evaluations such as electromyography (EMG) and nerve conduction velocity (NCV) testing.
+By measuring the electrical activity, they can determine if there is nerve damage, the extent of the damage and potentially the cause of the damage.
+The electrodiagnostic test is comprised of nerve conduction studies (NCS) and needle electromyography (EMG).

 Blood tests

-Depending on your individual situation, your doctor may request certain laboratory tests to identify potentially treatable causes for neuropathy.
+Depending on your individual situation, your doctor may request certain laboratory tests to identify potentially treatable causes of neuropathy.
 These include tests for:

 Other common tests